kwojcicki/kwojcicki.github.io/_posts/2022-10-23-MANUAL-SELF-HOSTED-C#.md

     }
 }
 ```
 - `FromBodyAttribute` are the second type of parameters we can encounter.
 These are simpler.
-We extract the requests content and parse it as necessary
+We extract the requests content and parse it as necessary.
 ```cs
 else if (parameter.IsDefined(typeof(FromBodyAttribute), false)) {